dotnet/Silk.NET/docs/CONTRIBUTING.md

-# Contributing to $NewRepo
+# Contributing to SilkX

-The following is a set of guidelines for contributing to $NewRepo.
+The following is a set of guidelines for contributing to SilkX.

 TODO: Link social media channels here